Stan-Sizhe-Yang/Inferring-language-dispersal-patterns-with-velocity-field-estimation/README.md

                        grid.map.length = 1, grid.map.cex = 1, grid.map.arrow.cex = 0.05, grid.map.n.grid = 4)
 ```
-&emsp;&emsp;The input dataset for "data" should be a data.frame containing these columns:
+&emsp;&emsp;The input dataset for parameter "data" should be a data.frame containing these columns:

 &emsp;&emsp;![image](https://github.com/Stan-Sizhe-Yang/Inferring-language-dispersal-patterns-with-velocity-field-estimation/assets/46415427/281429ec-14b6-460f-862c-f55c0967f2f8)

-&emsp;&emsp;The first and second columns should be at "character" format, and the rest of the columns should be at "numeric" format.
+&emsp;&emsp;The first column contains the labels of the language samples and the second colum contains the names of the language samples.
+These two columns should be at "character" format.
+The third and fourth columns contains the longitudes and latitudes of the language samples.
+They should be at the "numeric" format.
+The rest of the columns contains the values of the binary-coded lingusitic traits and they should be at "numeric" format.

 ### 2. Decomposing function "LVF.run.fun"